Birth Options In Newcastle and the Lower Hunter

 Screen Shot 2021-06-25 at 11.17.06 AM

-When I went to my local doctor for a formal pregnancy test, the first question she asked was what kind of maternity care I wanted.
-I had zero clue what options even existed!
+When I went to my local doctor for a formal pregnancy test, the first question she asked was what kind of pregnancy care I wanted.
+I had zero clue what options even existed, let alone who or how to choose!

 If you’re having a baby (or hoping to) AND you live in the Newcastle-ish area, here is the whole deal spelled out for you.